DataDog/hiring-engineers/answers.md

 ## Creating a Timeboard utilizing the API

 First, for this section I had to get familiar with how to utilize Datadog API.
-By taking a look at the [API reference](https://docs.datadoghq.com/api/), I figured that all requests to the API must be authenticated.
+By taking a look at the [API reference](https://docs.datadoghq.com/api/), I figured that all requests to the API must be authenticated.
 This can be done with an API key, and also an application key if the request requires reading data.

 I've noticed, by now, that API key is stated in datadog-agent's main configuration file.
 So I used that for the API key.
 Next thing I needed to do was to obtain an application key.
 I was able to do it by going to `APIs` page from the left menu on Datadog console and clicking `Create Appliction key`.